adam-webee/gCMS/README.md

 ```

 ### Step 3b: Category page
-If you like to add category listing page to your blog - just create new file.
+If you like to add a category listing page to your blog - just create a new file.
 Name it whatever you want - but add *.category.md* extension to it, e.g. *blog.category.md*.
 For the purpose of this guide we will name it blog.category.md;
 ```bash
 vim content/blog.category.md